verhas/jamal/README.md

 built-in macros then `verbatim` is one level deeper built-in than the other built-in macros.
 To understand this may be important if you want to write your own built-in macros as Java classes.
 You cannot "redefine" `verbatim`.

+#### Fine points of macro evaluation

+NOTE: This section is relevant only after 1.2.0

+Recall the three steps of macro evaluation:

+1. Evaluate the body of the macro unless the macro is built-in and starts with the character `@`.
+   When evaluating the macros in the body of the macro starts a new scope and evaluate the macros following these three steps.
+2. Evaluate the macro itself.
+3. If the macro is user-defined then evaluate the output of the macro and if it contains macros then evaluate those using these three steps.

+In case of a user-defined macros the first step is executed in three sub steps.

+1. First the start of the macro is evaluated if it is a macro.
+It can happen that the user defined macro name itself in the text is the result of another macro.
+For example calling the macro named `white` can be `{white}`, but if there is another macro named black with the definition `{@define black=white}` then using `{{black}}` will result the same.
+   In this case first `{black}` is evaluated to `white` and then `{white}` is evaluated to whatever the user defined macro `white` is.

+2. The second step is that the content of the macro is split up into the macro name and the parameters.
+Recall that the first character that is not part of the name of the macro (a non-space character that cannot be part of a macro name, or the first character that follows the spaces after the macro name) is used as a parameter separator character.
+The splitting process takes care of the macro calls that are in the arguments.
+For example the macro `{q/a/{b|c/g}}` will get two parameters.
+The first parameter to `q` is `a`, the second is `{b|c/g}`.
+The first `/` character separates the name of the macro from the parameters.
+The same time, it defines which character is used as separator character.
+The second `/` character separates the first and the second parameters.
+The third `/` is not used as a separator character because it is inside a macro use.
+As a matter of fact, this character is not used as a separator character, even when the macro `{b|c/g}` is evaluated, because in that macro use the separator character is `|`.
+Similarly, if we look at the macro `{q/a/{b/c}}` then the parameters are `a` and `{b/c}`.
+In this case the third `/` is ignored and is not considered as a parameter separator when splitting up the macro content for the macro `q` even though this is a parameter separator when the macro `b` is evaluated.
+The characters that are inside further macro calls are not used as parameter separators.

+3. When the parameter strings are identified then they are evaluated one after the other, so that in the previous examples `{b|c/g}` or `{b/c}` are evaluated and when the macro `q` is evaluated the parameters already contain the result of the evaluation of these macro uses.

+The versions of Jamal prior 1.2.0 (so up to and including 1.1.0) evaluated user defined macros in a simpler way.
+In those versions the body of the macro was evaluated as a whole in one simple step, and the parameter separator character was used in a very simple splitting operation that did not check if the separation character was inside an embedded macro use.

+That way it may have happened that some macro was evaluated, and the resulting string was containing the separator character.
+This is not what usually the users intended, and it is usually a bug that is hard to find.
+In the previous examples the evaluation of the macro use `{q/a/{b/c}}` would evaluate first `a/{b/c}` and then the splitting takes place on the resulting string.
+Usually this results the same as the new algorithm.
+However, if the definition of `b` is for example `{@define b(Z)=shoot/Z`, then the evaluated string will be `a/shoot/c` and the final evaluation will work (in version 1.1.0 of Jamal) `{q/a/shoot/c}`.
+It will result three parameters.
+This is probably an error because `q` in the example needs only two, and even if the option `lenient` was declared the result is not the one the author of the text expected.

+The version 1.2.0 and later version can revert to the earlier algorithm is the Jamal code defines the option `omasalgotm`, using the macro `options` as `{@options omasalgotm}`.
+The name of the option is an abbreviation and is hard to remember to distract from the use of it.
+If you really need this option then your Jamal source file does some shady thing that it should not.
+This option is obsolete from the very start of the introduction and is meant as a last resort to keep backward compatibility.
+It will be removed from Jamal versions 2.0.0 and later.

 ### `sep`<a name="sep">
 since 1.0.0 (core)